 You also want to see how well employees share their views with upper management.
 Do they get nervous or over-awed by managers?
 Or can they share their opinions and feedback with people on different levels?

-If you have good listeners and put people at ease when they speak and share ideas, they might be heading towards leadership positions.
+If you have good listeners and put people at ease when they speak and share ideas, they might be heading toward leadership positions.

 Empathy is crucial to building a comfortable workplace.
 The days of management shouting at each other and their team should be well in the past.